livewire/livewire/docs/loading.md

 <button wire:loading.class="opacity-50">Save</button>
 ```

-Like toggling an element, you can perform the inverse by using appending `.remove`:
+Like toggling an element, you can perform the inverse by appending `.remove`:

 ```html
 <button class="bg-blue-500" wire:loading.class.remove="bg-blue-500">